• Slider Image

 Pro Tips for the Expo

-• If a representative is picking up your race materials, you must provide them with your bib number and government-issued photo ID (a copy of your ID is sufficient).
+• If a representative is picking up your race materials, you must provide them with your confirmation email and a copy of your government-issued photo ID (a copy of your ID is sufficient).
 They will also need to show their own government-issued photo ID.

 • Review your bib information.
 If corrections are needed, go to the Solution Center at the Expo when you pick up your bib.